apache/camel/MIGRATION.md

 ### Extended CamelContext

-The APIs on `CamelContext` has been reducded a bit to focus on relevant API for Camel end users.
+The APIs on `CamelContext` has been reduced a bit to focus on relevant API for Camel end users.
 The advanced use-cases and for SPI and component developers, then some of the APIs from `CamelContext` has been moved to `ExtendedCamelContext` which you can access via adapt:

     ExtendedCamelContext ecc = context.adapt(ExtendedCamelContext.class);

 ### Main class

-The `Main` class from `camel-core`, `camel-spring` and `camel-cdi` has been modified to only support a single `CamelContext` which was really its intention, but there was some old crufy code for multiple Camels.
+The `Main` class from `camel-core`, `camel-spring` and `camel-cdi` has been modified to only support a single `CamelContext` which was really its intention, but there was some old crufty code for multiple Camels.
 The method `getCamelContextMap` has been removed, and there is just a `getCamelContext` method now.

 ### POJO annotations

 The `ref` attribute on `@Consume`, `@Produce` and `@EndpointInject` has been removed.
 Instead use the ref component in the `uri` attribute, eg `uri = "ref:myName"`.